cloudnative-pg/cloudnative-pg/docs/src/fencing.md

 Once an instance is set for fencing, the procedure to shut down the `postmaster` process is initiated.
-This consists of an initial smart shutdown with a timeout set to `.spec.stopDelay`, followed by a fast shutdown if required.
+This consists of an initial smart shutdown with a timeout set to `.spec.smartStopDelay`, followed by a fast shutdown if required for up to `.spec.stopDelay` seconds.
 Then:

 - the Pod will be kept alive